ɫɫÀ²

 Research and higher education can address economic challenges, Aalto University President Ilkka Niemelä said during his speech to open the academic year on 2 September 2025.

-In Finland work productivity has not improved in the desired way and the economy has not grown for more than ten years.
+In Finland, the productivity of work has not gone up as hoped and economic growth has been at a standstill for more than a decade.
 However, according to Niemelä, the situation is not so grim across the board.

 Aalto University Professor Emeritus Matti Pohjola has analysed Finnish society’s growth challenges in different industries.
 It becomes clear in his report that there is actually strong growth in certain industries in Finland, such as deep tech and information technology companies.

-‘Aaltonians really have their hands in the game and many of the growing firms are from right here in Otaniemi.
-The combined value of firms founded by Aalto alumni is more than 30 billion euros, and these firms have created more than 15 000 new jobs.
-Finland needs the same kind of renewal and desire to grow in all industries,’ says Niemelä.
+'Aaltonians are contributing strongly to this, and many of these growth companies originate from Otaniemi.
+And the pace is ever increasing: the combined value of firms founded by Aalto alumni is more than 30 billion euros, and these firms have created more than 15 000 new jobs.
+We need the same kind of spirit of reinvention and growth for all industries in Finland,' says Niemelä.

 University graduates power sustainable growth